 The project contributes to Sustainable Development Goals (SDG) 8, 9, 16, 17

-The first staps toward this project where made in May 2017, when representatives from the Solomon Islands, Fiji, Vanuatu, Samoa and Tonga participated in the Tallinn E-Governance Conference, which was organised by e-Governance Academy.
+The first steps toward this project were made in May 2017, when representatives from the Solomon Islands, Fiji, Vanuatu, Samoa and Tonga participated in the e-Governance Conference in Tallinn, Estonia, which was organised by e-Governance Academy.